Guide to FOGO: The Fear of Going Out

 Remember the common phrase, “fear of missing out,” or FOMO?
-This anxiety surrounding not going out on a Saturday night or not attending a birthday party was almost eliminated once COVID-19 restrictions required us to stay inside.
-As quarantine restrictions begin to lift and vaccines roll out, some individuals are experiencing a whole new syndrome — FOGO or fear of going out.
+This anxiety surrounding not going out on a Saturday night or attending a birthday party was almost eliminated once COVID-19 restrictions required us to stay inside.
+Yet, as quarantine restrictions were lifted and vaccines rolled out, some individuals started to experience a whole new syndrome — FOGO, or “fear of going out.”

 What Is FOGO?

-We’ve all been inside our homes for over a year.
-With time to enjoy the comfort of our home without socializing or going out in public, venturing into social situations might not sound as appealing as it once did.
-The thought might even feel overwhelming.
-Some people experiencing FOGO may have preferred staying inside before the pandemic, and others may have found a new appreciation for staying inside during the pandemic.
+At the peak of the pandemic, we’d all been cooped up inside for over a year.
+With time to enjoy the comfort of our space without socializing or going out in public, venturing into social situations lost its appeal for many.
+For some, the thought of doing so might have even felt overwhelming — it may still be distressing to them.
+Those experiencing FOGO may have preferred staying inside before the lockdown, whereas others may have found a new appreciation for the comfort of their own home.

-You’re not alone if you’re experiencing FOGO.
+If you are currently experiencing FOGO, you’re not alone.
 Many Americans started seeking treatment for anxiety or depression during the pandemic.
-According to the American Psychological Association’s COVID-19 survey, 74% of psychologists reported an increase in treatment provided for anxiety disorders, and 60% saw an increase in depressive disorder treatment.
-After experiencing one of the most unprecedented years, FOGO is a syndrome that many can relate to as states lift their COVID-19 restrictions.
+According to the American Psychological Association’s COVID-19 survey in 2020, 74% of psychologists reported an increase in treatment provided for anxiety disorders, and 60% saw an increase in depressive disorder treatment.
+In a 2024 poll from the American Psychiatric Association, 43% of adults said they felt more anxious than in 2023.
+Today, anxiety in public places is a syndrome that many can relate to.

-1. Note Your Fears and Have a Mantra
+1. Note Your Fears and Have an Affirmation

 When you encounter a situation that makes you feel nervous or anxious, you may take it as a sign you shouldn’t move forward with the activity.
-This feeling may actually be associated with the fact that this experience is something new and unfamiliar.
-To move past this feeling, it’s helpful to write down your fears of going outside to attempt to understand them.
-Taking note of situations that make you feel unsafe or uncomfortable allows you to visually evaluate them and process how and why they make you feel anxious.
+However, this feeling may actually be associated with the fact that this experience is new and unfamiliar.

-After you consider the response you have regarding your fear of leaving the house after COVID-19, go through your list and think about the accuracy of those fears and question them.
-It can be easier for a person to jump to the worst conclusion than believe that things will turn out all right once they’re out socializing.
+After considering your response to leaving the house, go through your list, think about the accuracy of those fears, and question them.
+It can be easier for a person to jump to the worst conclusion than to believe things will be all right once they’re out socializing.

 What many say to themselves when they’re fearful of a social situation is, “I won’t have a good time if I go to this event,” or “I’ll panic if I go out to this party and people will judge me.”
-Once you look over your fears and internalize them, you can shift these questions to, “There is a chance I’ll have fun while I’m out.”
+Once you identify your fears, you can counteract them with thoughts such as, “There is a chance I’ll have fun while I’m out.”

-It can also help to have a mantra to repeat to yourself in social situations that make you feel uncomfortable.
-A mantra may help ease your worries and remind you why you’re out in the first place.
+It can also help to have a positive affirmation to repeat to yourself in social environments that make you uncomfortable.
+An affirmation may help ease your worries and remind you why you’re out in the first place.
 Something simple like, “I’m here to enjoy myself and have fun,” may change your mood and thoughts about going out in public.

 2. Decide the Amount of Risk You’re Willing to Take

-To help prepare yourself to enter a public setting, you can list the risks you’re willing to take in order to ease yourself into social situations.
-An example of this method can include knowing you’re not ready to hang out at a bar, but you’re willing to meet up at a cafe or restaurant with a friend.
-Trying these activities first may help you realize leaving your house can result in a fun and enjoyable time.
+To help prepare yourself for entering a public setting, you can list the risks you’re willing to take to ease yourself into social situations.
+An example of this method can include knowing you’re not ready to hang out at a bar but are willing to meet up at a cafe or restaurant with a friend.
+Trying these activities first may help you realize that leaving your house can result in a fun and enjoyable time.

 3. Take It Slow